 Starting with a teacher's introductory PowerPoint, “The teacher will take the role of someone with a ‘Green Hat’.
 They will choose (or ask the class to vote on) one of a range of ‘Discussion Points’ and each person in the class will be given a number between 2-5 (Red, Yellow, Black, White - each corresponding to a different way of thinking about the issue).
 The debate will then take place”.

-A stand-alone worksheet version of an activity available on the web in which students compare the results of a large range of wars to compare, contrast and conclude regarding the most likely effects of a war for modern society.
+A stand-alone worksheet in which students compare the results of a large range of wars to compare, contrast and conclude regarding the most likely effects of a war for modern society.

 “Although Remembrance Day is an established day on the international calendar, there remains a great deal of debate about what exactly we should “Remember”.
 People who wear the Red Poppy have one opinion, and those who wear the White Poppy have a different view.
 In this activity you will talk through the different points of view and reach your own independent point of view”.
 This activity is accompanied with a PowerPoint Presentation and a YouTube Video Discussion.